ONSdigital/dp-renderer/PATTERNS.md

 ## Collapsible

-To instatiate the [collapsible](https://ons-design-system.netlify.app/components/collapsible/) UI component in your service:
+To instantiate the [collapsible](https://service-manual.ons.gov.uk/design-system/components/accordion) (renamed to accordion) UI component in your service:

 - In the `mapper.go` file in your service, populate the relevant fields e.g.